-Deciding if your research is right for the media
+Is my research right for the media?

 In an age of fake news, it is now more important than ever to communicate academic research to the public.
 With rigorous peer review as standard, academic research is the perfect antidote to sensationalism and fake news, and there are many benefits from working with the media for you.

 Not all research articles may the grab the attention of a busy and increasingly-pressured journalist however, and some do have a better chance of piqing their interest than others.